tatankam/eventmap/docs/USER_GUIDE.md

 ## 🔐 Required API Keys and Service Endpoints

-To run **ReMap** successfully, the following API keys and endpoints must be configured as environment variables:
+To run **ReMap** successfully, the following API keys and endpoints must be configured as environment variables and used accordingly:

+### API Keys

 - **Qdrant Vector Database:**
-  - `QDRANT_SERVER`: The URL of the Qdrant server (can be self-hosted or cloud-based)
+  - `QDRANT_SERVER`: The URL of the Qdrant server (can be self-hosted or cloud-based).
-  - `QDRANT_API_KEY`: API key for authenticating with Qdrant
+  - `QDRANT_API_KEY`: API key for authenticating with Qdrant.

 - **OpenRouteService API:**
-  - `OPENROUTE_API_KEY`: Key for accessing OpenRouteService APIs used for geocoding and routing
+  - `OPENROUTE_API_KEY`: Key for accessing OpenRouteService APIs used for geocoding and routing.

 - **OpenAI-Compatible LLM (Mistral via CrewAI):**
-  - `OPENAI_API_KEY`: API key for the large language model service
+  - `OPENAI_API_KEY`: API key for the large language model service.
-  - `OPEN_AI_BASE_URL`: Base URL endpoint for the LLM (can be public OpenAI or a private deployment)
+  - `OPEN_AI_BASE_URL`: Base URL endpoint for the LLM (can be public OpenAI or a private deployment).
-  - `OPENAI_MODEL`: Model name used for natural language parsing
+  - `OPENAI_MODEL`: Model name used for natural language parsing.

+### Backend Service Endpoints

+These are the key API endpoints the backend exposes:

+- `POST /createmap`
+  Generate an event map based on inputs like origin, destination, buffer distance, travel time window, query text, number of events, and transport profile.

+- `POST /ingestevents`
+  Upload and ingest new event data provided as JSON files into the system for indexing and querying.

+- `POST /sentencetopayload`
+  Convert natural language travel plan sentences into structured query parameters to drive event searches.

+- `GET /docs`
+  Access API documentation and interactive schema exploration.

+---

-Ensure these keys are securely stored and accessible to both backend and frontend services during deployment.
+Ensure these keys and endpoints are securely stored and accessible to both backend and frontend services during deployment.
+Correct configuration and usage of these elements are essential for ReMap to function properly.

 ## ⚙️ Installation and Setup